visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/PseudocolorPlot.rst

 Variables in a database can be associated with a mesh in various ways.
 Databases supported by VisIt allow variables to be associated with a mesh's zones (cells) or its nodes.
-When a variable is associated with a mesh's zones, the variable field consists of one value for each zone and is said to be *zone-centered* .
-When a variable is associated with a mesh's nodes, there are values for each vertex making up the zone and the variable is said to be *node-centered*.
+When a variable is associated with a mesh's zones, the variable field consists of one value for each zone and is said to be *:term:`zone-centered`* .
+When a variable is associated with a mesh's nodes, there are values for each vertex making up the zone and the variable is said to be *:term:`node-centered`*.

 .. _pseudocolorwindow2: